 On my right side, the UP Oblation is standing still in its sacrificial position.
 I stared at the concrete sculpture for a few seconds.
 The figure of a young man is stark naked except for a fig leaf that covers that sensitive part of his robust body.

 How vulnerable!
-And shouldn’t our life be sacrificed in the same manner, with all its vulnerability and everything it has been through, for the glory of its Creator?
+And shouldn’t our lives be sacrificed in the same way, with all its vulnerability and everything it has been through, for the glory of its Creator?

 Like Abraham who was provided with a ram after he obediently followed God’s command to sacrifice his only beloved son Isaac, the lasting value of our sacrifice comes after we have wholeheartedly offered our lives to God who first loved us.